adrianbaertschi/git-history-visualizer/README.md

 Trying to parse git logs to see what files have been added/modified/deleted in each commit.
 (Same as `git log --pretty=format:user:%aN%n%ct  --reverse --raw`) using walk api from isomorphic-git

+Ported git code to run in the browser.
+Only tricky part was to find out how to make `Buffer` work.
+Luckily there is a Webpack 5 plugin (`node-polyfill-webpack-plugin`).

 ### Links
 https://gource.io/